Factory design pattern in Java

 By | October 17, 2024

 In Jenkins, a pipeline is a workflow with a group of events or jobs that are linked to each other in a sequence.
 The Jenkins pipeline is a process of continuous delivery automation using Jenkins jobs (items).
 In the Jenkins pipeline, each job contains some processing inlets and outlets.
-For example, Build->Deploy->Test->Release are the different… Read More »
+For example, Build->Deploy->Test->Release are the different… Read More: Jenkins – What & How to build Jenkins pipeline? »

 Share this article